labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-rgb-to-hsb/step1.md

-# RGB to HSB
+# RGB to HSB Conversion

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Converts a RGB color tuple to HSB format.
+To convert a RGB color tuple to HSB format, you can follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use the [RGB to HSB conversion formula](https://en.wikipedia.org/wiki/HSL_and_HSV#From_RGB) to convert to the appropriate format.
+2. Use the [RGB to HSB conversion formula](https://en.wikipedia.org/wiki/HSL_and_HSV#From_RGB) to convert the RGB color tuple to the appropriate HSB format.
-- The range of all input parameters is [0, 255].
-- The range of the resulting values is H: [0, 360], S: [0, 100], B: [0, 100].
+3. The input parameters range is [0, 255], while the resulting values have a range of:

+- H: [0, 360]
+- S: [0, 100]
+- B: [0, 100]

+Here is the function in JavaScript:

 ```js
 const RGBToHSB = (r, g, b) => {